-- 1. must receive a minimum score on the Graduate Record Examination (GRE). - a.
-Quantitative: 150 - b.
-Verbal: 140 - c.
-Writing: 2.5 - 2. whose native language is not English must receive a score of at least 79 (internet-based) or 550 (paper-based) on the Test of English as a Foreign Language (TOEFL) or an overall score of 6.5 on the IELTS.
-This requirement is waived for students with a degree from a U.S. college or university. - 3. must satisfy the requirements of the Graduate School and the College of Liberal Arts and Social Sciences. - 4. must be accepted by the Graduate Faculty of the Department of Economics.
+- 1. whose native language is not English must receive a score of at least 79 (internetbased) or 550 (paper-based) on the Test of English as a Foreign Language (TOEFL) or an overall score of 6.5 on the IELTS.
+This requirement is waived for students with a degree from a U.S. college or university. - 2. must satisfy the requirements of the Graduate School and the College of Liberal Arts and Social Sciences. - 3. must be accepted by the Graduate Faculty of the Department of Economics.